isaac-levine/unix-shell/README.md

 # Unix Shell

+A basic shell implemented in C that supports all basic unix commands, sequencing, piping, and input/output redirection.

 - `make all` - compile everything
 - `make tokenize` - compile the tokenizer demo
 - `make tokenize-tests` - compile the tokenizer demo